 Students are expected to do their own course work.
 Simple cases of first offense cheating or plagiarism by an individual student may be handled by the instructor after consultation with the department chair.
-The student is usually confronted with the evidence in private and advised of the penalty to be assessed.
+Faculty will confront the student with the evidence in private and advise of the penalty to be assessed.
 The evidence will be retained for at least one full year.

-Penalties for academic dishonesty may range from a grade of F on the particular paper or in the course to expulsion from the University.
+Penalties for academic dishonesty may range from a grade reduction on the particular assignment or in the course to expulsion from the University.